-In this method of cooling, water is circulated through water jackets around each of the combustion chambers, cylinders, valve seat, and valve stems.
+In this engine Water Cooling System, water is circulated through water jackets around each of the combustion chambers, cylinders, valve seats, and valve stems.
 The circulating water then passes through the engine jackets in the block and cylinder head, takes the heat of the combustion.
-When it passes through the radiator, it is cooled by air drawn through the radiator by a fan and by air flow developed by the forward motion of the vehicle.
+When it passes through the radiator, it is cooled by air drawn through the radiator by a fan and by airflow developed by the forward motion of the vehicle.
 After passing through the radiator, the water again goes in the engine jacket.

 SYSTEM OF WATER COOLING